tarantool/doc/doc/reference/reference_lua/popen.rst

         Possible raised errors are:

-        * "- IllegalParams:    incorrect type or value of a parameter"
+        * "IllegalParams:    incorrect type or value of a parameter"
-        * "- IllegalParams:    called on a closed handle"
+        * "IllegalParams:    called on a closed handle"
-        * "- IllegalParams:    string length is greater then SSIZE_MAX"
+        * "IllegalParams:    string length is greater then SSIZE_MAX"
-        * "- IllegalParams:    a requested IO operation is not supported by the handle (stdin is not piped)"
+        * "IllegalParams:    a requested IO operation is not supported by the handle (stdin is not piped)"
-        * "- IllegalParams:    attempt to operate on a closed file descriptor"
+        * "IllegalParams:    attempt to operate on a closed file descriptor"
-        * "- FiberIsCancelled: cancelled by an outside code"
+        * "FiberIsCancelled: cancelled by an outside code"

         Possible error reasons when ``nil, err`` is returned are:

-        * "- SocketError: an IO error occurs at write()"
+        * "SocketError: an IO error occurs at write()"
-        * "- TimedOut:    exceeded `opts.timeout` quota"
+        * "TimedOut:    exceeded `opts.timeout` quota"

         ``write()`` may yield forever if the child process does not read data from stdin and a pipe buffer becomes full.